 During field trips, students must wear their red PE shirt.
 This is to ensure that all SIS students are easily identifiable.

-There is no uniform issue footwear.
-As is the current expectation, children should wear appropriate and comfortable footwear.
+There is no uniform issue footwear and students should wear appropriate and comfortable footwear.
 Crocs, flip flops or sport sandals are not permitted.
 On days that students have PE, appropriate sports shoes and socks should be worn.

 Tops